-Planning activity and processing performance has been impacted by these restrictions but there does appear to be a return to pre-pandemic activity.
 The volume of planning applications received and processed (i.e. decided or withdrawn), and enforcement cases opened, closed and concluded, were lowest during the first quarter of 2020/21, before increasing in subsequent quarters.
 Overall, the number of applications received in 2020/21 exceeded the total recorded for the previous year.
-However, despite increases in the latter three quarters, the number of applications processed and enforcement activity for the year as a whole were at much lower levels compared with 2019/20.
-Levels of activity have been higher in the first half of 2021/22, when compared to the same period in 2020/21.
-Therefore caution should be taken when interpreting figures and when making comparisons with other time periods.
+However, despite increases in the latter three quarters, the number of applications processed and level of enforcement activity for the year as a whole were at much lower levels when compared with 2019/20.

+Whilst the overall activity has been higher in the first three quarters of 2021/22 when compared to the same period in 2020/21, there has been a notable reduction during the last two quarters in the number of planning applications received and enforcement cases opened.
+Therefore caution should continue to be taken when interpreting figures and when making comparisons with other time periods.